I tried importing a Tableau .twbx file using the /importBI command in Databricks AI/BI Dashboard

 This is Kawabata.

 A new feature has been added to Databricks AI/BI Dashboard: the /importBI command, which allows you to import files from external BI tools.
-This feature reconstructs Tableau workbook/data source files and Power BI template files as AI/BI Dashboards.
+This feature reconstructs Tableau workbook/data source files or Power BI template files as AI/BI Dashboards.

 https://docs.databricks.com/aws/en/dashboards/manage/import-bi